rahulraghatate/beautiful-jekyll/_posts/2017-10-13-Anomaly_Detection.md

 * Thus from above plots it is evident that Morris fails to follow the pattern of Barley yield that is exhibited across all sites.
 * But, this should not be treated as an anomaly.
 Morris could have been under the influence of some sort of famine during 1931, to address the low barley yield issue.
 * The yield vs year ~ Site from Question:1 clearly states that there was no pattern observed over the years in the Barley yield across sites.
-* The ~650 Observations are convincing to believe that the Morris 1931-32 data should not be considered as a mistake. \
+* The ~650 Observations are convincing to believe that the Morris 1931-32 data should not be considered as a mistake.

-**Thus, this should be considered as a natural variation.**
+_**Thus, the yield for Morris should be considered as a natural variation.**_